 If the owner sells the property prior to completing the replacement qualified structure, the property owner is subject to additional taxes and interest.

-If a residence homestead is rendered uninhabitable or unusable by a casualty or by wind or water damage, the replacement structure owned by an individual who is age 65 or older or disabled may continue to receive the limitations on property taxes allowed by Tax Code Sections 11.26 and 11.261.
+If a residence homestead is rendered uninhabitable or unusable by a casualty or by wind or water damage, the replacement structure owned by a qualified individual or surviving spouse may continue to receive the limitations on property taxes allowed by Tax Code Sections 11.26 and 11.261.

 However, the replacement structure will be subject to an increase in tax if: